For Consumers

 What is life insurance?

-It’s a contract between the life insurance policyholder and the insurance company.
+Life insurance is a contract between the policyholder and a life insurance company.
 When the policyholder passes away, the insurance company promises to pay the policyholder’s designated beneficiaries a sum of money.

 When is the best time to buy life insurance?